 What is a premium VPN?

 A premium VPN is a paid service that encrypts your internet traffic and routes it through secure servers in other locations to protect privacy, secure data on public networks, and access geo‑restricted content more reliably.
-Is zscaler vpn vs traditional vpn: understanding zscaler private access, zero trust networking, and when to use it
+What is ghost vpn: what is ghost vpn, ghostvpn explained, how ghost vpn works, privacy features, and use cases for 2026

 How does a VPN protect my privacy online?